Joel-Milla/StreetEasy_LinearRegression/README.md

 # StreetEasy Project

-This project is part of a machine learning course focused on using linear regression to predict rental prices across Manhattan, Brooklyn, and Queens.
-By utilizing multiple features, the objective is to develop and improve the models accuracy of forecasting property rental prices.
+This project is part of a machine learning course focused on using linear regression.
+By utilizing multiple features, the objective is to develop and improve the models accuracy of forecasting property rental prices across Manhattan, Brooklyn, and Queens.
 The project consist of training and testing datasets to fit the model and assess the performance.

 ## Features